-Tibet, the roof of the world, is every traveler's dream.
+Tibet is now open for traveling.
+As the roof of the world, Tibet is every traveler's dream.
 The land keeps its centuries-old traditions, mysterious religious culture, and untouched pure natural scenery.

 1. Explore the Potala Palace